-Social video marketing transports messages and values using short films, live streams and stories.
-Whether YouTube, TikTok or Instagram is best suited for your business depends on your target audience and topics.
-With the right strategy and our top ten tips, even small and medium-sized enterprises (SMEs) with a small budget can benefit.
+Social video marketing conveys messages and values through short films, livestreams and stories.
+Whether YouTube, TikTok or Instagram is best suited depends on your target group and your topics.
+With the right strategy and our ten tips, even small and medium-sized enterprises (SMEs) with a low budget can benefit.

-Why are videos so popular on the web?
-Classic and linear TV is going out of fashion and Internet users are becoming their own lead director.
-YouTube, being the market leader worldwide, uploads 400+ hours of video material every minute.
-Most people think of YouTube when hearing the keyword social video or video marketing.
+Why are videos so popular on the net?
+Classic and linear TV is going out of fashion and internet users are becoming their own programme boss.
+On the market leader YouTube alone, a whopping 400 hours of video material are uploaded every minute.
+Most people think of YouTube when they hear the words social video or video marketing.
 But we don't want to forget niche providers like Twitch or rising stars like TikTok in this blog post.